 On July 3, 1954, he married June Lanser in Chicago, IL.
 They resided in Chicago, where Clayton worked as a dock hand at a trucking company.
 In 1956, they built a cottage on Bob Lake in Cornell where he enjoyed his summers fishing.
 After their retirement in 1987, they moved to Eau Claire.
 June preceded Clayton in death on March 26, 2003.

 He is survived by two daughters, Susan Krause of Milwaukee and Kathie (John) DiNovella of Arena; a sister, Carol Kramer of Chippewa Falls; and many nieces, nephews and cousins.

 He was preceded in death by his parents; his wife, June; five brothers, Gilbert, Willis, Lester, Alfred and Vernon; and three sisters, Mildred, Ora, and Orpha.

 A celebration of life with military honors conducted by the Chippewa Falls Patriotic Council will be held at 11:30 a.m., Saturday, July 24, 2021 at Forest Hill Cemetery, Chippewa Falls.
 A lunch will follow at the Irvine Park main pavilion.

-To send sympathy gifts to the family or plant a tree in memory of Clayton B. "Ding" Krause, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Clayton B. "Ding" Krause, please visit our Tree Store.